 While some of these books are written specifically for children on the autism spectrum, others are aimed towards siblings and friends.
 Regardless of the specific audience, each of these 30 best children’s books about the autism spectrum provide a level of comfort and understanding that can only be achieved through a good story.

 All Cats Have Asperger Syndrome (Jessica Kingsley Publishers, 2006)

 Not only does this delightful book include fun color photographs of cats and kittens, it also offers a humorous glimpse at some of the difficulties and joys of raising a child on the autism spectrum.
 Hoopmann draws insightful parallels between children with Asperger Syndrome and household cats, including sensitive hearing, picky eating habits, and a dislike of being touched.

-All My Stripes: A Story for Children With Autism
+All My Stripes: A Story for Children with Autism (Magination Press, 2015)